flexiodata/functions-currency/README.md

 ## Prerequisites

-The Currency Spreadsheet Functions are powered by [Flex.io](https://www.flex.io).
+The Foreign Exchange Currency Conversion spreadsheet functions are powered by [Flex.io](https://www.flex.io).
 To use these functions, you'll need:

 * A [Flex.io account](https://www.flex.io/app/signup) to run the functions
 * A [Flex.io Add-on](https://www.flex.io/add-ons) for Microsoft Excel or Google Sheets to use the functions in your spreadsheet